Roshankd1/TaxSolution/README.md

 # TaxSolution
 Answer to Tax problem

+Download the Zip file to your system.

 Install the latest java JDK and JRE from: http://www.oracle.com/technetwork/java/javase/downloads/index.html

-Create .class files running the "javac" command on all .java files:
+(Optional Step as you will receive build folder that contains .class files when you download this repository) Create .class files running the "javac" command on all .java files:
 ```
 >cd [path of the .java files folder]